 I intend this blog to be a trace of my work, a trace of my learning; and I hope that other writers--particularly those who are mulling over the idea of beginning a book--will find some value in what I've learned so far.

-Karen Odden is the author of bestselling novels A Lady in the Smoke and A Dangerous Duet.
-Her forthcoming novel, A Trace of Deceit, is available December 17, 2019.
+Karen Odden is the author of bestselling novel A Lady in the Smoke, the award-winning A Dangerous Duet, and A Trace of Deceit (Dec 2019).